Peter V. Berns, CEO

 Berns has been at the helm of The Arc since July, 2008.
 Under his leadership, the organization has charted an ambitious course of progress, innovation and change with the development of a Strategic Framework for the Future of The Arc.

 As the leading provider of vital services and support for families and individuals, The Arc promotes and protects the human rights of people with intellectual and developmental disabilities and actively supports their full inclusion and participation in the community throughout their lifetimes.
-The Arc works daily on behalf of the more than 140,000 members and in concert with a nationwide network of more than 730 state and local chapters across the nation.
+The Arc works daily on behalf of the more than 140,000 members and in concert with a nationwide network of approximately 700 state and local chapters across the nation.

 Before joining The Arc, Berns was the Executive Director of the Maryland Association of Nonprofit Organizations, a post he held for 16 years.
 In that capacity, he built the Association from a start-up to a position of prominence in the nonprofit community, nationally, with nearly 2,000 members of all sizes, all sectors and from all regions of the state.
 In addition, he served as Chief Executive Officer of the Standards for Excellence Institute since its inception in 2004.